 3. Multi-product stock functionality

-Many online stores give users the option to filter different colours and sizes of product on the same page.
+Many online stores give users the option to filter different colors and sizes of the product on the same page.
 If you have multiple variations of an item, you might not want to mark the whole range as out of stock.
-Instead, you can signal the specific product models or colours that are unavailable.
+Instead, you can signal the specific product models or colors that are unavailable.

 The unavailable products on LoveCrafts are not only greyed-out with clear stock text, but the ‘add to basket’ button is also greyed and inactive.

-While LoveCrafts has chosen this solution to inform their customers about their out of stock items, many other companies prefer to only show the products they have left in stock.
+While LoveCrafts has chosen this solution to inform their customers about their out-of-stock items, many other companies prefer to only show the products they have left in stock.
 This is usually a branding preference.
-Boohoo does this well on their eCommerce site using a cross to represent the colours and sizes that are unavailable:
+Boohoo does this well on their eCommerce site using a cross to represent the colors and sizes that are unavailable: